moeinghaeini/aws/readme.md

 # AWS Cloud Projects Collection

-get inspired by Become an AWS Solutions Architect with these 5 Projects!

-Tech With Lucy youtube channel course sylabus.

-This repository contains **6 comprehensive AWS cloud projects** that demonstrate various AWS services, architectures, and best practices for cloud deployment and management.
+A comprehensive collection of AWS cloud projects demonstrating various services, architectures, and best practices for cloud deployment and management.

 ## 🚀 Project Overview